snap-one/docs-driverworks-api/source/includes/22_miscellaneous/_35-SendDataToUI.md

 ### Usage Note

 The xml must be properly formatted and escaped for the function to succeed.
-Only navigators that have set up subscriptions to receive data from this device will receive sent data.
+Only navigators that have set up subscriptions to receive data from this device will receive the sent data.

 ### Example